maddyhowell/pyMON/README.md

 # pyMON

 This pipeline estimates numax and the uncertainty from a power spectra. $\nu_{\rm max}$ is measured by from the frequency of the peak amplitude from the smoothed power spectra within an envelope around a predicted numax estimate.
 Uncertainties are determined by peturbing the power spectrum and measuring $\nu_{\rm max}$ again, and then finding the scatter in the distributions of the measured $\nu_{\rm max}$.
 This code will also estimate the peak amplitude of the smoothed power spectra and the width (and uncertainties for both using the same method).
-Smoothing is done by colvolving the power with a Gaussian kernel (based on the nuSYD method).
+Smoothing is done by colvolving the power with a Gaussian kernel (based on the pySYD method).

 This code includes four ways to model the background noise: